EthereumAIFoundation/explorer/web3j-app/docs/source/ens.rst

 The resolution process is as follows:

-- Check to see if our Ethereum node is fully synced
+- Check to see if our EthereumAI node is fully synced
 - If not fail
 - If it is synced, check the timestamp on the most recent block it has.
     - If it's more than 3 minutes old, fail.